 Monday 29th June 2020

-I could've also started the post by writing about what I was up to this weekend - which will likely be the format I use going forward.
-I filmed the first day, of the first episode, for a new web-series called Gravity by local Brighton based actor Amanda Davidge.
+I could've also started this post by writing about what I was up to the weekend just gone - which will likely be the format I'll use going forward.
+I filmed the first day of the first episode for a new web-series called Gravity by local Brighton based actor Amanda Davidge.
 It's an interesting project, and it's had to adapt to lockdown and the current social distancing measures - making it part of the concept.
 I believe she is producing this first script as a pilot to test the idea before going into production on further episodes.
 I was DOP on the day, and I will also be editing the project as well.
 It was a tough shoot (mainly due to the unpredictable weather) but I thoroughly enjoyed filming again, and being outside with all my new equipment.

-The last way I could have started this post was by letting you know that I've just posted a new script titled They, which can be read on my Bibliography page.
-It's intended to be a dark comedy about how 'they' are always telling you how to do things.
-It's a simple concept and one I feel could be fun to film at some point.
-I am currently trying to decide which short I should produce next, which is a good place to be, but I haven't made a decision yet - I've written about 10 scripts since lockdown, and I like most, if not all, of them.
+The last way I could've started this post was by letting you know that I've just uploaded a new script titled They, which can be read on my Scripts page.
+It's intended to be a dark comedy about how 'they' are always telling you what to do.
+It's a simple concept and one I feel could be fun to film at some point soon.
+I am currently trying to decide which short I should produce next - I've written about 10 scripts since lockdown, and I like most, if not all, of them.
 Some are simpler than others, and therefore cheaper, which may be the way to go - especially considering the likely financial instability facing us all in the coming months and years.
 Can I really justify spending money on something I enjoy doing rather than making sure I have enough to pay the rent and bills?...
-Yes, I can, is the answer.
+Yes I can, is the answer.
 I've done it before, and I'll do it again!
 But Dinner With Mum has kinda been doing well, and the feedback has been pretty amazing, so I am left questioning whether I need to make another short film any time soon...
 Probably not.
 Decisions, decisions.

 I'm still enjoying lockdown, and the slower pace to life, but I can feel things are starting to turn again.
 I've been receiving enquiries for Daniel Harding Showreels, with a couple of bookings made, but it's nowhere near the volume that I was working at before the lockdown, which is still kind of nice.
 I keep telling myself that I should try and maintain some sense of this when things go back to 'normal'.